Why it matters

 Diversity in the supply chain

-Nutrien also provides guidance for our suppliers to build meaningful relationships with Indigenous partners by sharing realistic sample strategies, goals and targets through our Indigenous Content Playbook.
+Nutrien has emphasized the value of including and supporting Indigenous-owned suppliers by sharing realistic sample strategies, goals and targets through our Indigenous Content Playbook.